Vranjina

-Vranjina (Врањина) is a settlement, island, and a hill in Lake Skadar, in the new Zeta Municipality of Montenegro.
-Until 2022, it was part of Podgorica Municipality.
+Vranjina (Врањина) is a settlement, island, and a hill in Lake Skadar, in the Zeta Municipality of Montenegro.

 Until the first half of the 18th century, Vranjina like other islands of Skadar lake, was one of the hills in the Zeta–Skadar lowlands.

 Geography

 Created by a delta of the Morača River, the island is in the northern part of the lake.
 It has an area of 4.6 km^{2} and its highest point is at 296 meters, making it the highest island in Montenegro.
 The island is connected to the mainland by a bridge, towards Podgorica, and a causeway, across the lake towards Bar.

 History

 Vranjina Monastery is a well-known feature of the island.
 According to the legend, the island had different name before the monastery has been built.
-When Ilarion Šišojević, the first metropolitan bishop of the Zetan Orthodox Metropolitanate, started the construction of the monastery he decided that the island will be named against the first bird he would notice.
-It was a crow (Врана).
+When Ilarion Šišojević, the first metropolitan bishop of the Zetan Orthodox Metropolitanate, started the construction of the monastery he decided that the island will be named after the first bird he noticed.
+It turned out to be a crow (Врана).